Heart failure is a major public health problem that strikes nearly 500,000 new patients

 cause of hospitalization in the elderly.

-The Heart Failure Program at the UF Health Cardiovascular
+The Heart Failure Program at the UF Health

-specialized care and the most advanced treatment options available.
+with highly specialized care and the most advanced treatment options available.

 The program is staffed by University of Florida cardiologists who provide inpatient